 Watching the game on your iPad will also be super easy.
 NBC has decided that it’s going to stream the Super Bowl to its NBC and NBC Sports apps for free, no credentials required.
 So even if you don’t pay for a premium cable or satellite service, you’ll be able to catch the game.

 How to watch the Super Bowl on Apple TV for free

-The same holds true for Apple TV (and other set-top boxes), where the FOX Sports Go app is also available.
-Obviously if you’re in front of a TV, you might as well just watch the FOX TV channel, but if you don’t have cable, satellite or an over-the-air antenna, this is the next best thing.
+The same holds true for Apple TV (and other set-top boxes) where the NBC and NBC Sports apps are available.
+Obviously if you’re in front of a TV, you might as well watch the NBC TV channel.
+But if you don’t have access to it this is the next best thing.